theseus-os/Theseus/book/src/pci_passthrough.md

 `make run vfio=59:00.0`

 ### Finding device information
-First, using `lspci -vnn`, find the slot information, kernel driver in use for the device, vendor ID and device code for the device you want to use.
+First, run `lspci -vnn` to find the slot information, the kernel driver in use for the device, and the vendor ID and device code for the device you want to use.
-This is our output for a Mellanox ethernet card we want to access.
+Below is sample output for a Mellanox ethernet card we'd like to access using PCI passthrough:
 ```
 59:00.0 Ethernet controller [0200]: Mellanox Technologies MT28800 Family [ConnectX-5 Ex] [15b3:1019]
 	Subsystem: Mellanox Technologies MT28800 Family [ConnectX-5 Ex] [15b3:0008]